 Aqua Plants For Rummy Nose Tetra

-If you want to plant the aquarium, it is best to choose relatively small plants.
+If you want to plant an aquarium, it is best to choose relatively small plants.
 These fish tend to swim at the top of the tank most of the time, so taller plants tend not to be very successful.

 Compatible And Non-Compatible

-This species does well in schools of six or more, but it may become skittish if they are kept in too large of a shoal.
+Rummy Nose Tetra does well in schools of six or more, but it may become skittish if they are kept in too large of a shoal.
 It is best to keep them in groups of eight or more, as they tend to be less nervous when kept together.

 Also Read: Easy Methods To Prevent and Remove Detritus Worms